History of AFC Ajax: Amateur era

 The club was founded in Amsterdam on 18 March 1900 by Floris Stempel, Carel Reeser and Han Dade, the second incarnation after a short-lived previous attempt—as Football Club Ajax—in 1894.
 The club was named after the mythological hero Ajax, a Greek who fought in the Trojan War against Troy.
 In The Iliad, Ajax was said to be the greatest of all the Greeks next to his cousin Achilles, and even fought an inconclusive duel with Troy's champion, Hector.
 According to most accounts, Ajax died by suicide, thus, unlike Achilles, he died unconquered.

 Ajax succeeded in promotion to the highest level of Dutch football in 1911 under the guidance of Jack Kirwan, their first official coach.
 The promotion meant that Ajax were forced to alter the club's strip, as Sparta of Rotterdam had the same kit, red-white vertical stripes with black shorts.
 Ajax adopted a broad vertical red stripe on a white background with white shorts, which remains the club's kit colours to this day.

-Although their efforts were not unnoticed (Gé Fortgens became a frequent member of the Dutch national team for many years), they were relegated in 1914.
-While they immediately bounced back, they had to wait until 1917 to regain higher level status again: they did become league champions in both 1915 and 1916, however the 1915 league was declared unofficial (due to World War I), whereas in 1916 they did not make it through the promotion round.
+Although their efforts were not unnoticed (Gé Fortgens became a frequent member of the Netherlands national team for many years), they were relegated in 1914.
+While they immediately bounced back, they had to wait until 1917 to regain higher level status again: they did become league champions in both 1915 (Second Division Nood West B) and 1916 (Second Division West C), however the 1915 league was declared unofficial (due to World War I), whereas in 1916 they did not make it through the promotion round (Promotion Competition 2nd Division West).

 Under the guidance of Jack Reynolds (Kirwan's successor as of 1915), the club was promoted to the highest level in 1917 and won the Dutch national cup final, defeating VSV 5–0.
 Ajax went on to win their first national championship in 1918.
 The championship was secured in Tilburg where they faced Willem II without Jan de Natris, arguably the club's first star player, who missed the train to Tilburg and opted to stay in Amsterdam instead, earning him a fine of ten cents.
 In the following season, he received a six-month ban, though Ajax nonetheless performed well in his absence; not only did they retain the championship title, their 1919 campaign was also an unbeaten run for them, an accomplishment that was only repeated 76 years later by Ajax themselves.